Veterinary Diagnostics

 Veterinary Diagnostics in the United States

-In the United States, certain veterinary diagnostics are regulated and require approval by the United States Department of Agriculature – Center for Veterinary Biologics (USDA-CVB).
+In the United States, certain veterinary diagnostics require approval by the United States Department of Agriculature – Center for Veterinary Biologics (USDA-CVB).
 These include veterinary diagnostic kits intended to diagnose pathogens or a patient’s immune status and which are sold as complete kits to veterinarians.
 Examples of veterinary diagnostics which are regulated by the USDA-CVB are point-of-care diagnostics such as those to test for feline leukemia virus, canine parvovirus, canine heartworm, and other viruses, bacteria, parasites and veterinary pathogens.

 The USDA-CVB does not regulate individual reagents or test kits not claiming to detect or diagnose the existence of, or susceptibility to, potential disease causing agents in animals (e.g. bacterial typing tests or those which measure metabolic biomarkers).
 The USDA-CVB does not endorse or regulate veterinary diagnostic tests which are developed and used in house, such as tests available through veterinary reference diagnostic laboratories.